Your need-know-guide for having a great family holiday in the United Arab Emirates

 7. Public & school holidays

-On religious holidays different opening hours and rules apply, such as a ban on serving alcohol (see more on Ramadan below).
-For an outline of proposed UAE public holidays in 2017 see here.
+On religious holidays different opening hours and rules apply, such as a ban on serving alcohol in Dubai (see more on Ramadan below).

 10. Caring for infants

-As for getting about with infants, you will find most tourist destinations are easily accessible with a stroller, but be warned in some of the older parts of Dubai and Abu Dhabi the footpaths are really not designed with pushchairs in mind; curbs are very high and there aren’t always ramps to get up and down.
+As for getting about with infants, you will find most tourist destinations are easily accessible with a stroller, but be warned in some of the older parts of Dubai and Abu Dhabi, the footpaths are really not designed with strollers and pushchairs in mind; curbs are very high, and there aren’t always ramps to get up and down.

 11. Cultural mix